Jones Plus SWB Complete Review: Less $, Jones Magic

 - Recommended Uses Bikepacking, trail riding, touring, commuting

-This has been a hard review to write.
-I some ways, it could have been an easy, as I could have just said: “If you like the idea of an affordable, fully rigid bike and want a truly versatile machine for both cross country mountain biking and off road touring, buy this bike.
-You’ll love it.”
-But in needing to qualify this, the act of dissecting a Jones bike has sent me down a rabbit hole.
+As much as I like love the SWB, this hasn’t been an especially easy review to write.
+I could have just said: “If you like the idea of an affordable, comfortable fully rigid bike and want a truly versatile machine for both cross country mountain biking and off-road touring, buy this bike!”
+But in needing to qualify this, the act of dissecting a Jones bike has sent me down a deep rabbit hole.

-So, I’ll attempt to sum it up for those who haven’t waded their way through all of the above.
+So, I’ll attempt to sum it up for those who haven’t waded their way through the opus above.
 Whilst I won’t claim that the Jones Complete SWB can do absolutely everything (clearly, it’s not a long-travel full-suspension rig), this is a bike that I think will surprise everyone by how little it can’t do.
-And whilst many do-it-all bikes end up feeling lacklustre – the classic jack-of-all-trades-but-master-of-none – the SWB is never less than engaging to ride.
-I say this for the simple reason that whether I’m mountain biking, long distance bikepacking, commuting, or gravel riding, I rarely wished I was on anything else.
-Yes, certain bikes hold advantages in their specialist disciplines, but I’d argue that these advantages aren’t significant enough to leave me wanting, particularly as a non-racer, and given the style of cross country mountain biking I like most.
+And, whilst many do-it-all bikes feel lacklustre – the classic jack-of-all-trades-but-master-of-none – the SWB is never less than engaging to ride.
+I say this for the simple reason that whether I’m mountain biking, long-distance bikepacking, commuting, or gravel riding, I rarely wished I was riding anything else.
+That probably says more to me than anything else.
+Yes, certain bikes hold advantages in their specialist disciplines.
+I’d just argue that these advantages aren’t significant enough to leave me wanting – particularly as a non-racer and given the style of cross country mountain biking I like most.

-Certainly, these upgrades will be worth making, because as much as we bandy the term around, this Jones is a genuine Bike For Life.
-By shirking industry trends and going its own way, it feels timeless.
-If you love riding the SWB now, as I think you will, I have little hesitation to say you’ll love riding it in twenty years time.
+But none of these complaints means I don’t love actually riding this bike.
+In fact, I like the SWB geometry enough that if it was my money, I’d just bite the bullet, buy the ‘custom build’, and I’d set it up exactly as I like.
+I’d even consider the carbon rims!
+If you are on a budget, however, rest assured that slowly upgrading the Complete will lead you to largely the same place.
+And any investments you make will be worth it, because as much as we all love to bandy the term around, the SWB is a Bike For Life.
+By shirking industry trends and going its own way, it’s genuinely timeless.
+If you love riding the SWB now, as I think you will, I have little hesitation to say you’ll love riding it twenty years down the line.

 I’ve been embarking regularly on two-wheeled explorations for the last 18 years.
 Most recently, I explored the Republic of Georgia on dirt roads, rode the Colorado Trail, traversed Bolivia’s Cordillera Real, and followed the Trans Alps.
 Given my love for mountain biking and backcountry touring, my ideal journey fuses the two, keeping to quiet dirt roads and singletrack where possible.